 6. establishing liaison (through the initiative of the Executive Board) with editors of journals in other disciplines.

 III.
 MEMBERSHIP.
 Membership is open to all editors and others involved in scholarly publication upon payment of annual dues.

 IV.
 ADMINISTRATION.
-The administration of the Council shall be in the hands of elected officers, consisting of the President, Vice President, Secretary, and Mentoring Coordinator.
-The President, Vice President, Secretary, and Mentoring Coordinator shall constitute the Executive Board.
-In 2016, the Executive Board agreed that the Digital Publishing Unit at West Virginia University would become the institutional home for the organization, with Cheryl Ball, Director of the DPI, serving as Executive Director.
-This agreement is spelled out in a Memorandum of Understanding between CELJ and WVU.
-The Executive Director serves as (non-voting) advisor to the Executive Board.
+The administration of the Council shall be in the hands of the Executive Director and elected officers consisting of the President, Vice President, Secretary, and Mentoring Coordinator.
+The elected officers shall constitute the Executive Board, who appoints the Executive Director.
+The Executive Director serves as (non-voting) advisor to the Executive Board and administers the Council's affairs from a home institution.
+This agreement and affiliated duties of the Executive Director is spelled out in a Memorandum of Understanding between CELJ and the home institution.

 V. OFFICERS AND DIRECTORS--ELECTION

 1. The President shall serve a two-year term following his or her election in December of odd-numbered years.